emotion-analysis-project/SemEval2025-Task11/README.md

 - **Track 2**: [Example Text, 0,1,2,4]
 - **Track 3**: [Example Text, Joy, Sadness, Fear, Anger, Surprise, Disgust, Neutral]

+Find the dataset in the following folders : Track A, Track B, Track C

 ## Evaluation

 The performance of each submission will be evaluated using F1-score based on the predicted labels and the gold ones.
 Participants will be provided with an evaluation script and a starter kit that includes a simple baseline.